antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 ## Producer

+There are some step that you have to get through inside the `ConfigureServices` method for basic RabbitMQ configuration.
+The first mandatory step is to add `IQueueService` that contains all the logic of producing and consuming messages by calling `AddRabbitMqClient` method.
+The second step is add and configure exchanges using `AddExchange`, `AddProductionExchange` and `AddConsumptionExchange` methods.
+Exchanges have an option (flag) are the made to consume messages or only produce them.
+This is an important case when you want to use multiple exchanges in your application and want to consume messages from queues binded to chosen exchanges.
+So if you want to add an exchange and only produce messages, then use `AddProductionExchange` method.
+If you want to use full functionality, then use `AddConsumptionExchange` method.
+Or you can do any of them using `AddExchange` method and passing `isConsuming` parameter.
+Examples are provided.
-First of all you have to add all service dependencies in the `ConfigureServices` method. `AddRabbitMqClient` adds `IQueueService` that can send messages and `AddExchange` configures and adds an exchange.
-You can add multiple exchanges but the queue service will be single (and it will be added as singleton obviously).
+You can add multiple exchanges but the queue service will be added as singleton.

+After those two steps you are good to go.
+Down below is an example of the basic RabbitMQ configuration.
 ```csharp

 public static IConfiguration Configuration { get; set; }